ILIAS-eLearning/ILIAS/docs/configuration/install.md

 For production use make sure to checkout the latest stable release, not the trunk, which is the development branch of the repository.

-We recommend to clone from GitHub and use git to update the code, since this simplifies the update to future releases and versions.
+We recommend cloning from GitHub and using git to update the code, since this simplifies the update to future releases and versions.

-Clone the code to the web servers docroot (e.g. `/var/www/ilias`) with the following
+Clone the code to the web server's docroot (e.g. `/var/www/ilias`) with the following
 commands:

 ```shell